alacritty/alacritty/README.md

 **_Why isn't feature X implemented?_**

 Alacritty has many great features, but not every feature from every other terminal.
-This could be for a number of reasons, but sometimes it's just because we aren't interested in the added complexity.
+This could be for a number of reasons, but sometimes it's just not a good fit for Alacritty.
 This means you won't find things like tabs or splits (which are best left to a window manager or [terminal multiplexer][tmux]) nor niceties like a GUI config editor.

 **_macOS + tmux + vim is slow!
 I thought this was supposed to be fast!_**